derrickernestperez/IT-Operations-Homelab/01-Identity-and-Access-Management/08-DNS-Infrastructure/README.md

 ---

-## Step 5 —  Create Test A Record
+## Step 5 — Create a Test Host (A) Record

-Created a custom test A Record to demonstrate manual DNS record administration and forward lookup functionality.
+Created a custom test Host (A) Record within the homelab.local zone.

+Host records provide forward DNS resolution by mapping hostnames to IPv4 addresses and are commonly used for servers, applications, and internal resources.

 <p align="center">
 <img src="/01-Identity-and-Access-Management/08-DNS-Infrastructure/Evidence/Screenshots/05-Create-Test-A-Record.png" width="800">